hatoo/resume/README.md

 My handle name is hatoo.
 I'm a blue coder at Atcoder and Codeforces, have good skills about algorithms.
 I solved the most number of problems with Rust in AtCoder.
 I prefer "marathon" style contests.
-I achieved good results in some marathon contests.
+I achieved good results in some marathon contests, you can see in Awards section.

 #### Competitive Programming Ratings